mtm-x/wifi-jammer/README.md

 ![4](https://github.com/mtm-x/wifi-jammer/assets/88881685/77d64c1c-b02f-489d-84f6-c23a376558d9)

-This is every single router in range.
+This is every single router in range.once you find your target Press `ctrl+c` to stop.
 Now we just gonna deauth my router named victim.

 We want to take note of 2 things here: